middleclicker/WechatScraper/README.md

 Wechat Scraper is a tool for collecting and analyzing your Wechat chat history.
 Windows only.

+## Project Status
+I'll finish it after the exams lol

 ## Installation

 Wechat Scraper runs with the following dependencies